vishal24giri/Sales-Data-Analysis/README.md

 ### Here I'm using docker and docker compose to setup our database

-Make sure both are install are installed on your computer
+Make sure both are installed on your computer

 Now download docker-compose.yaml file and northwind sql file in a folder and open termial in that folder.